ELiTE0005/Staking-DApp/README.md

 Ready to build your own Token Staking DApp and earn rewards with an ICO?
 In this comprehensive tutorial, we'll guide you step-by-step through creating a decentralized application using Next.js, WAGMI, and Solidity on any blockchain.
 Whether you're a beginner or an experienced developer,

-By the end of this video, you'll have a fully functional DApp capable of staking tokens and earning rewards.
-Don't forget to like, subscribe, and hit the bell icon to stay updated with our latest tutorials!

 ## Project Overview